caraya/personal-blog/content/blog/video-on-the-web-html.md

 : Wether the browser shows default controls (play, pause, seek) for the video

 playsinline
-:whether a mobile browser should play the video embedded on the page or play it full screen (the default)
+: whether a mobile browser should play the video embedded on the page or play it full screen (the default)

 autoplay
 : Whether the video will start playing as soon as the page loads